Indera Paul Singh: Written work

 Milton Singer stated that Singh, along with Kathleen Gough and Surajit Sinha, was an academic who dealt with "cultural processes which are either recurrent or at least have strong parallels beyond the horizons of a particular time and space".
 According to Singer, Singh's analytical study of a Sikh village and of the changing traditions of Sikhs with regard to the dominant traditions of Hindus illustrated "a process of differentiation that is fairly characteristic in Indian civilization—the rise of dissenting sects".
 Singh's analysis showed that there is heterogeneity between the lower and upper castes.

 Singh's and Mohinder Kumar Bhasin's coauthored book Anthropometry (1968) was assessed by Edward Eyre Hunt Jr. He viewed the approach of the authors as being similar to anthropometry's German subculture in spite of the book's origination at the University of Delhi, noting that P. C. Biswas (the founder of University of Delhi's Department of Anthropology) had received training from Eugen Fischer in Berlin.
-He suggested that "by and large" their work was "good" but expressed concerns over the its "relevance to present-day research and training" in biological anthropology.
+He suggested that "by and large" their work was "good" but expressed concerns over its "relevance to present-day research and training" in biological anthropology.

 University of Oxford's Philip Stewart in 1991, while reviewing Singh's contributions to the first issue of commencing volume of the Journal of Human Ecology, noted that while at that time there was lack of "synthesis" between the two greatly varying approaches towards the study of human ecology – "biological adaptations" and "cultural adaptations" – Singh had worked on both of them.
 Stewart also pointed out some areas of studies where Singh could have done better.

 Eight of Singh's research projects were awarded by various organizations from India and other countries.